alphagov/publishing-api/doc/api.md

   - Required for a `document_type` that is not "redirect" or "gone".
 - `update_type` *(optional)*
   - Accepts: "major", "minor", "republish"
+  - It is acceptable to send a "minor" update for the first ever draft

 ### State changes